dan-gorman/onelogin-fraction/README.md

      next line, preceded by "= ".
 Prompts will continue until either an empty line or an EOF (^Z on Windows, ^D on Linux) is entered.

   2) An expression may also be provided as a command line argument.
+The entire expression must be wrapped in quote marks.
+Under Linux, the multiplication sign (*) must be escaped with a backslash (\) in order to work properly.

-The expression will be written out (preceded by "? ") with the result following with the preceding "= ".
+     The expression will be written out (preceded by "? ") with the result following prefixed by a preceding "= ".

-Note:
+Notes:
   Fractions are modeled using a pair of 32-bit signed integers for numerator and denominator respectively.
 Values that would require use of integers outside of this 32-bit range (for either the numerator, denominator or both), either as an input